 Again she tries, but it’s not to be, so she settles for a semi-clenched fist, much to the respectful delight and laughter of her large extended family, now crowding the room.

-Thumbs up or not, nothing can stop her smiling eyes or the infectious, toothless grin lighting up the room, now full with other residents from the kampung.
+Thumbs up or not, nothing can stop her smiling eyes or the infectious, toothless grin lighting up the room, now filling up with other residents from the kampung.

 Alio is a descendant of the earliest inhabitants in the Malay peninsular known as Orang Asli, the original first peoples that make up about 0.6% of Peninsular Malaysia’s population who tend to live mainly in rural areas near the jungle.